SweetyDeena/ARM-multipleStorage/README.md

-Using this template, storage account can be deployed.
+Using this template, multiple storage account can be deployed.

 ->To deploy a template, sign in to either the Azure CLI or Azure PowerShell